-To be able to scan your Chrome OS (e.g. Chromebook) devices with Lansweeper, you will need to make sure that they meet the scanning requirements.
-This article describes these requirements, and how to setup the required project and credential.
-More information on how to scan your Chrome OS devices can be found in this article.
+To be able to scan your Chrome OS (e.g. Chromebook) devices with Lansweeper, you need to ensure that they meet the scanning requirements.
+This article describes these requirements, and how to set up the required project and credential.

 Chrome OS scanning requirements

 To perform Chrome OS scans, the following requirements must be met:

 - Your Lansweeper installation must be version 7.2 or higher.

 - Your Lansweeper license must support Chrome OS scanning.

 - Your Lansweeper scanning server must have access to the Internet.